botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 ### Migration

-Database migration isn't available at the moment, it should be added in a future iteration
+Database migration isn't available at the moment, it should be added in a future iteration.

 ### Knex Extension

 We extended Knex functionality with common features that makes development easier, by handling internally differences between different databases.
-When accessing `bp.database`, you have access to all the usual Knex commands, plus the following ones
+When accessing `bp.database`, you have access to all the usual Knex commands, plus the following ones:

 #### Check if Using SQlite

-The method `bp.database.isLite` returns true if the database is SQLite
+The method `bp.database.isLite` returns true if the database is SQLite.

 #### Table Creation